Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Identifiability and Counterexamples

 \end{theorem}

+The proof is given in Section \ref{proofs} of the Appendix (Supplementary Material).
 The assumption that $\phi'$ does not vanish except perhaps on a countable set excludes the possibility of constant functions, in which case the problem is vacuous and identifiability trivially fails.
 Note that the identifiability result in Theorem \ref{thm1} \textit{does not} require that $\xi$ and $T$ be independent.